wesleyem/th57/course-rules.md

 ##### NDZ to Pace

-1. `POND`, 290&deg; to `unimproved road`
+- `POND`, 290&deg; to `unimproved road`
-1. `unimroved road` ~315&deg; to `BEND`
+- `unimroved road` ~315&deg; to `BEND`
-1. At `BEND`:
+- At `BEND`:

-   1. report "Point Bend working (north of) Tree Field" to Pace AODO for practice emergencies or high work
+ > Note:  report "Point Bend working (north of) Tree Field" to Pace AODO if doing practice emergencies or high work

-1. Continue along `unimproved road` until abeam `Tree Field` then 270&deg; to overfly
+- Continue along `unimproved road` until abeam `Tree Field` then 270&deg; to overfly
-1. After western boundary of `Tree Field`:
+- After western boundary of `Tree Field`:
-   1. Turn direct NOLF Pace
+   - Turn direct NOLF Pace
-   1. report "Tree Field inbound"
+   - report "Tree Field inbound"
-   1. descend to 700' MSL (500' AGL)
+   - descend to 700' MSL
-   1. Landing Checklist
+   - Landing Checklist

+#### Pace to KNDZ

+- Depart from the SE corner
+- Report "departing" to AODO, turn SE to intercept `HWY 197`, climb to 900' MSL, and accelerate to 100 KIAS
+- `HWY 197` south to `HWY 197A` then to `SNAKE`
+- Proceed as follows for [Home Field Arrivals](#home-field-arrivals)

 #### Spencer to Pace